Cerosh/apiChallenges.github.io/README.md

   - Different Data Types: Test APIs with various data formats (e.g., JSON, XML).

 **Limitations**
-- Credentials: Credentials for authentication are hardcoded into the test scripts, posing a security risk and reducing flexibility.
+Credentials: The test scripts hardcode authentication credentials, posing a security risk and reducing flexibility.
 - URLs: Endpoints and URLs are hardcoded, making the framework less adaptable to changes in the API environment or testing different environments.
-- Repetitive Code: Repetitive code structures are present, leading to maintenance challenges and potential inconsistencies across tests.
+- Repetitive Code: Repetitive code structures are present, leading to maintenance challenges and potential test inconsistencies.